Want to browse Sheffield United retro shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-They have around 30 Sheffield United shirts ranging from 1987 to the present day.
-These include the 1991-93 away shirt (above) which was worn when Sheffield United were in the old Division One and then the following season the newly formed Premier League.
+They have around a collection of classic Sheffield United shirts ranging from the 80s to the present day.
+These include the 1991-93 away shirt (above left).
+This retro football shirt was worn when Sheffield United were in the old Division One and then the following season the newly formed Premier League.

-You can also pick up the 1997-99 home shirt when United finished 6th and 8th in the First Division (the league below the Premier League).
+You can also pick up the classic 1997-99 home shirt (above right) when United finished 6th and 8th in the First Division (the league below the Premier League).

-It has been slim pickings for Sheffield United for a while now, but this season (2016-17) they secured promotion back to the Championship – the start of something great…:
+It has been slim pickings for Sheffield United up until recently, but in 2016-17 they secured promotion back to the Championship – the start of something great…:

-Amazon have a limited selection of retro Sheffield United shirts and memorabilia including a couple of 1970s related shirts – a decade that saw Sheffield United spend five seasons in top flight.
+Amazon has a limited selection of retro Sheffield United shirts and memorabilia including a couple of 1970s related shirts – a decade that saw Sheffield United spend five seasons in the top flight.

-You can pick up some top notch retro Sheffield United shirts here including a 1936 FA Cup Final shirt.
+You can pick up some top-notch retro Sheffield United shirts here including a 1936 FA Cup Final shirt (above right).

-You can also get a 1925 FA Cup Final shirt (above) worn when the Blades beat Cardiff City thanks to a Fred Tunstall goal.
+You can also get a 1925 FA Cup Final shirt (above left) worn when the Blades beat Cardiff City thanks to a Fred Tunstall goal.

 The Blades were an established force in English football at this time having been in the top flight since 1893 and this was their fourth (and currently last) FA Cup victory in the space of just over 25 years.